LKSchwartz95/techbehandler/README.md

 pip install -r requirements.txt
 ```

-Some features require additional third party tools (e.g. Wireshark or Eclipse MAT) which can be downloaded through the Tool Manager dialog.
+Some features rely on third party utilities that can be installed through the Tool Manager dialog.
+Wireshark provides live packet capture, Eclipse MAT enables heap dump analysis and `nmap` powers the network scanner.

 On Windows you can launch the application with `run_dumpbehandler.bat`.
 The
 script will create a `venv` folder if needed, install dependencies and then run